The Truth About Nina Simone

-Of course there are debates about violence or non-violence in the movement – these were the classic debates.
-And then, as in Nina’s song, Four Women, all these different shades of skin-colour have different cultural identities that are very complex, and Nina, being very dark-skinned, full-lipped, was different from the conception of caucasian beauty.
+Of course, there are debates about violence or non-violence in the movement – these were the classic debates.
+And then, as in Nina’s song, Four Women, all these different shades of skin colour have different cultural identities that are very complex, and Nina, being very dark-skinned, and full-lipped, was different from the conception of caucasian beauty.
 All of these factors are very complex and certainly create division within communities of colour and communities of white people.

 How did you feel about the film the first time you watched it in a public environment?

 I felt proud of it.
-I feel that the film channels a rawness and honesty that Nina conveys, there was never a dishonest moment in her life.
+I feel that the film channels the rawness and honesty that Nina conveys; there was never a dishonest moment in her life.
 I feel the film conveys her complexity and her honesty.
-I feel that the music is given the space that it needs to be given, because the music in her life-story is actually quite narrative; it tells a story because every story she morphs into her life experience.
-I feel proud to share it with people who have loved her music and love all the facets of her.
+I feel that the music is given the space that it needs to be given, because the music in her life story is actually quite narrative; it tells a story because every story she morphs into her life experience.
+I feel proud to share it with people who have loved her music and love all her facets of her.